 In general, the better your credit scores, the lower your car loan interest rate could be.
-According to credit bureau Experian, in the third quarter of 2018 borrowers with lower scores (known as subprime borrowers) paid an average interest rate of 11.9% on new cars, while those with higher scores (prime) paid an average interest rate of 4.6% on new cars.
+According to credit bureau Experian, in the second quarter of 2020 those with lower scores (known as subprime borrowers) paid an average interest rate of 11.33% on new cars, while those with higher scores (prime) paid an average interest rate of 4.21% on new cars.
 A high interest rate can drive up your car payments.

 Unlike other lenders, many buy-here, pay-here dealerships don’t consider credit scores when qualifying you for a loan.
 Instead, they typically look at your income, employment history and proof of residence.
 You’ll also likely need to make a down payment.